TwistsOfFate/fpga-rocket-chip/README.md

   - For your convenience, I backup a **config_linux** under the **/config** directory, you can copy it and use it to overwrite the **.config** under the linux dir

 - `make -jN ARCH=riscv CROSS_COMPILE=riscv64-unknown-linux-gnu- vmlinux`
-- after several  minute, there will be a **vmlinux** under the dir of riscv-linux
+- after several minutes, there will be a **vmlinux** under the dir of riscv-linux

 ### 3.4 build the image